'

 With international collaboration becoming more common, many event planners will be expected to organise at least one international event during their career.

-This guide looks at the best ways to boost international attendance of your events and the main considerations that need to be managed during the event planning stage.
+This guide looks at the best ways to boost attendance from across the globe and the main considerations that need to be managed during the event planning stage.

-Having international attendees is a great selling point for your event.
+Having multinational attendees is a great selling point for your event.
 It provides delegates the opportunity to network with experts outside of their normal circles.
-Here are our tips on attracting the right people from overseas and boosting international ticket sales.
+Here are our tips on attracting the right people from overseas and boosting ticket sales:

 Start promoting as soon as you can